The art of the sled dog is as old as human history itself.

 Popular working dog breeds like American Pit Bulls, Siberian Huskies, Samoyeds, Malamutes, Alaskan Huskies, Sled Hounds, and Pointers, are good choices.

-But don’t bring out your Poodle or Pomeranian out for this sport.
+But don’t bring out your little Poodle or Pomeranian to participate in this sport.

 Dogs that are not built to pull any weight will only get hurt if you try to use them for bikejor racing.